PowerShell/PSResourceGet/README.md

 PS C:\Repos\PSResourceGet> Invoke-PSPackageProjectTest -Type Functional
 ```

-* Import the module into a new PowerShell session
+### Import the built module into a new PowerShell session

 ```powershell
 # If running PowerShell 6+